 a) To enable students to participate in the setting up and running of a real business.

-b) To facilitate students to develop entrepreneurial abilities and skills.
+b) To facilitate students to develop enterprising and entrepreneurial abilities and skills.

 c) To enable students to apply prior knowledge in a real life business setting.